Set up a Department

 Funding Sources

-Funding sources are set at the Department level, not the Prograum level.
+Funding sources are set at the Department level, not the Program level.
 Your list of funding sources is used only to fill in details when a Funding item is created for a student.
-However Funding items can also be entered manually, without being given one of these funding sources.
+However students’ Funding items can also be entered manually, without having its details populated one of these funding sources.

-Specify a name, a source type (optional), a value (optional), maximum months (optional), and whether it is research or teaching.
-When users create a new Funding item for a student they can pull in these options but they can also be changed.
+To create a funding source, click the Add New button on the Admin Tools page.
+This will call up a pop-up where you can specify Funding name, source type (optional), value (optional), maximum months (optional), and whether it is research or teaching.
+When users create a new Funding item for a student they can edit these options.
 If at a later date you update a Funding Source name or value it will not change existing funding items that used that Funding Source.

 Courses